Basic Grammar Home

 The instructor responded to the e-mail quite quickly.

 In this sentence, "quite" is modifying the adverb "quickly" while "quickly" modifies the verb "responded".
-Students use the library frequently.

 The question posed here is "how often do students use the library", and the answer is "frequently".
 That means the adverb "frequently" modifies the verb "use".